andj1210/KRF1TimingApp/README.md

 Display the tyre and engine temperatures.
 Furthermore displays the tyre wear and wing damage.
 Behind the Rear wing the personal penalty time is shown.

 ### Limitations
-- Human driver names are not available in the telemetry, therefore teamname + car number is shown as name.
+- Human driver names are mostly not available in the telemetry (per default), therefore teamname + car number is shown as name if the actual player name is not available.
+Also a custom mapping file has can be used.
 - The information during practice or qualifying is not particular useful, yet.
 - When the start of the session is not captured, the raceboard will show incorrect data (i.e. number of drivers, deltas, etc.)
 - The lap infos in racereport may contain rounding errors, so that sector 1-3 not always sum exactly the lap time